 Rethinking Default Insurance in Super

-Following the success of the June 2024 luncheon series on the evolution of disability cover in super, our 2025 Luncheon Series returns this June with a sharper focus on one of the most pressing challenges facing superannuation members today: default insurance.
-This session will delve into the growing awareness gap around default cover—why it exists, how it impacts members, and what can be done to bridge it.
+Following the success of the June 2024 luncheon series on the evolution of disability cover in super, our 2025 Luncheon Series returned with a sharper focus on one of the most pressing challenges facing superannuation members today: default insurance.
+This session we delved into the growing awareness gap around default cover—why it exists, how it impacts members, and what can be done to bridge it.

-Join us as we explore innovative approaches to insurance design that better align with the evolving needs of today’s members.
-Together, we’ll unpack how the industry can collaborate to create more informed, empowered, and protected outcomes for members.
+We explored innovative approaches to insurance design that better align with the evolving needs of today’s members.
+Together, we unpacked how the industry can collaborate to create more informed, empowered, and protected outcomes for members.

 Guest speakers